-Kovacs, R, Wall, L, Seufert, A, Chen, HT, Müller, W, Meinel, F, Kommana, Y, Bläsius, T, Schneider, O, Roumen, T & Baudisch, P 2017, 'Demonstrating TrussFab's editor: Designing sturdy large-scale structures', UIST 2017 Adjunct - Adjunct Publication of the 30th Annual ACM Symposium on User Interface Software and Technology, pp. 43-45.View/Download from: UTS OPUS or Publisher's site
+Kovacs, R, Wall, L, Seufert, A, Chen, H-T, Mueller, W, Meinel, F, Kommana, Y, Blaesius, T, Schneider, O, Roumen, T & Baudisch, P 2017, 'Demonstrating TrussFab's Editor: Designing Sturdy Large-Scale Structures', UIST'17 ADJUNCT: ADJUNCT PUBLICATION OF THE 30TH ANNUAL ACM SYMPOSIUM ON USER INTERFACE SOFTWARE AND TECHNOLOGY, 30th Annual ACM Symposium on User Interface Software and Technology (UIST), ASSOC COMPUTING MACHINERY, Quebec City, CANADA, pp. 43-45.View/Download from: Publisher's site

 Chen, HT, Wei, LY, Hartmann, B & Agrawala, M 2016, 'Data-driven adaptive history for image editing', Proceedings - 20th ACM SIGGRAPH Symposium on Interactive 3D Graphics and Games, I3D 2016, ACM-SIGRAPH Interactive 3D Graphics, Association Computing Machinery, Redmond, Washington, United States, pp. 103-112.View/Download from: Publisher's site